Credit by Proficiency

 - Click on Proficiency Examination Form, complete the information within the form, and click ‘Submit’.
 (You will need to submit one form for each course that you are requesting proficiency credit for.)

-- The form will then go to the Office of the Registrar and the Department Chair of Foreign Languages for necessary approvals.
+- The form will then go to the Office of the Registrar and the Department Chair of World Languages and Cultures for necessary approvals.

 - If your proficiency request is approved by both offices, you will receive an email requesting that you pay a test fee of $15 for each course requested.